 Wisconsin Statute 174.02 states that “the owner of a dog is liable for the full amount of damages caused by the dog injuring or causing injury to a person…” If you or a loved one was injured by a vicious dog, it is crucial that you seek legal representation to assist you.
 You have the right to file a lawsuit or claim against the dog’s owner to seek full compensation for all damages.
 The damages may be extensive in a case of serious injury, and may include:

 Whether the dog owner attempted to intervene and prevent the dog attack, or the dog has escaped its enclosure and was free in the neighborhood, the dog owner can be held liable in a claim or lawsuit to seek full compensatory damages.
 If the dog has previously bitten a person, you may be entitled to receive a settlement equal to twice the amount of the damages.
+Working with an experienced Wisconsin dog bite attorney can help you hold the responsible party liable for your injuries.

 Children love animals and are naturally curious.
 As they are shorter in stature, the injuries inflicted by a dog are often on the face and neck, leading to permanent disfiguring scars.
 It is vital that a child suffering these injuries has access to the best in medical care to treat the injuries and limit scarring – along with addressing the severe emotional distress the child has experienced.